-To make these for the week, I placed the steak on the bottom of a quart size mason jar with my salad dressing (I used Caesar but you can check out all of my dressing recipes here) and then layered the peppers, tomatoes, spinach and lettuce with the cheese on top.
+To make these for the week, I placed the steak on the bottom of a quart size mason jar with my salad dressing (I used Caesar but you can check out all of my dressing recipes here) and then layered the peppers, tomatoes, spinach, and lettuce with the cheese on top.
 I put the lid on tightly and had these ready for meals all week.
 When I was ready to eat, I just shook the jar and dumped on a plate (or ate directly out of the jar).

 Sweet Pepper Steak Salad Recipe

-- Put lettuce or spinach on plate.
+- Put the spinach or salad greens on a plate.

 - Told you that was easy!
 Enjoy!

 Make a large batch of this simple salad, layer in mason jars, and refrigerate for easy meals all week.